YongjoonYoun/homepage/content/home/Research.md

 active: true

 # Order that this section appears on the page.
-weight: 40
+weight: 60

-title: Publications
+title: Research
 subtitle:

 content:
   # Filter on criteria
   filters:
     folders:
-      - publication
+      - Research
     tag: ''
     category: ''
     publication_type: ''